popey/popey.com-blog/content/about.md

 Retired projects.

   * https://ubuntu.social/ - A mastodon instance I spun up from the pub.
 This was a silly idea.
 Hosting a social network, especially one like this, full of furries, isn't good for your sanity.
+  * https://tipcast.org/ - a podcast project that never happened, but might, who knows!?
+  * https://ubuntuupdate.com/ - was used for a podcast

 ---